Last Updated: June 2019

 We may also collect and retain personal data:

 We can use any personal data we obtain for a number of purposes, as set out below.
 We will not retain personal data for longer than is necessary for the purpose or purposes for which we use it and we also explain below generally how long we will retain personal data for a given purpose.
+We store this data on a secure UK based data server.
 We may of course hold the same pieces of personal data and use them for multiple purposes.
 If you or your organisation are a client of PDT, our engagement letter has further information about our file retention policy.

 As a business, we want to better understand current and prospective clients and people we do business with in order to communicate more effectively, provide better services and increase our efficiency.
 To do this, we may from time to time use data analysis, screening and matching techniques, either internally or in conjunction with independent contractors and service providers who process personal data for us.
 Contractors and service providers who process personal data on our behalf may provide us from time to time with additional, matching or supplementary data (where they have a legal right to do so), including personal data, about persons we already have some information on.

 This may mean, for example, that from time to time we use internal or external resources to (1) obtain additional contact information about individuals which they have not shared with us; (2) estimate the financial resources of our contacts; or (3) profile contacts on the basis of geographic, financial or biographical information, affiliations or interests to estimate how likely they are to be interested in particular services.

 We don’t currently use any of these analysis, screening and matching techniques, but if we do we’ll provide this information in an updated Notice.